JuliaControl/DiscretePIDs.jl/README.md

 ```
 ![Simulation result](https://user-images.githubusercontent.com/3797491/172366365-c1533aed-e877-499d-9ebb-01df62107dfb.png)

+In this case, we simulated a linear plant, in which case we get an exact result using `ControlSystems.lsim`.
+Below, we show two methods for simulation of the controller that works also when the plant is nonlinear (but we will still use the linear system here for comparison).

 ## Example using DifferentialEquations:
 The following example is identical to the one above, but uses DifferentialEquations.jl to simulate the PID controller.
 This is useful if you want to simulate the controller in a more complex system, e.g., with a nonlinear plant.